PabRf/TidyData2/Week 4 Project-README.txt

 16. Wrote data to file named "Project-Dataset2.csv" with one variable per column and one observation (subject number.activity) per row (requirements of tidy data)

+17. Wrote data to file named "Project-Dataset3.txt" with one variable per column and one observation (subject number.activity) per row (requirements of tidy data)

 Please consult the accompanyng Code Book for a description of all variables included.